“The first essential for the child’s development is concentration. The child who concentrates is immensely happy.”

 • Develops precise and definite perceptions through exercises with shapes and forms between others.

-• Develops exactness through precise presentations and use of materials.
+• Develops exactness through precise presentations and the use of materials.

 • Develops clarity in expression with appropriate language